What is PNG (Portable Network Graphics)?

 Thus, each pixel is based on the previous pixel colors and subtracts the predicted color from the current pixel color.
 These five methods are None, Sub, Up, Average, and Paeth.

-These filters can drastically reduce the final file size to the input image.
-The compression algorithm may be interested in choosing the appropriate method that offers the greatest reduction.
+These filters can drastically reduce the final file size of the input image.
+The compression algorithm may be interested in choosing the appropriate method that offers the most significant reduction.

 The MIME media type is image/png and was approved on October 14, 1996.